MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

 You can now skip ahead to [update your Visual Studio QDK extension](#update-visual-studio-qdk-extension).

-### In Visual Studio Code
+### Update Q# projects in Visual Studio Code

 1. In Visual Studio Code, open the folder containing the project to update
 2. Select Terminal > New Terminal
 3. Follow the instructions for updating using the command line (directly below)

-### Using the command line
+### Update Q# projects using the command line

 1. Navigate to the folder containing your project file
 2. Run the following command:
 	```bash
 	dotnet clean [project_name].csproj
 	```

-3. In each of your .csproj files, update the target framework to `netcoreapp3.0` (or `netstandard2.1` if it is a library project)
+3. In each of your .csproj files, update the target framework to `netcoreapp3.0` (or `netstandard2.1` if it is a library project).
-	That is, the lines of the form:
+	That is, edit lines of the form:
 	```xml
 	<TargetFramework>netcoreapp3.0</TargetFramework>
 	```